Home » business of art, Entrepreneur

 5.)
 POST YOUR RELEASE TO AN ONLINE DISTRIBUTION SITE: Tara Reed goes into great detail on this in her book.
 Basically, an online press release site puts your release on the internet, which can be picked up by search engines.
 It’s like putting on public record your announcement, and it stays there, always.

 Some of these sites charge for use, and some are free.
-I use the free one called PRLOG.Org, which I found through Tara’s book.
+I use the free one called PRLOG.Org.
 I am not opposed to paying for a press release site, I just haven’t found the one I want yet.
-I’m still cogitating on that.

 6.)
 EMAIL YOUR “MEDIA HIT LIST” your release.
 Be sure to send it to the media which is relevant.
 Then be ready should someone call for an interview or more information.